 The Group Licensing Initiative is managed by medical librarian/consultant Robert Mackes and guided by a committee comprised of members from different-sized health facilities in the region served.
 There are more than 100 participants, representing a wide variety of hospitals and medical institutions, but linked by one common bond: the need for high-quality, cost-effective electronic resources.

 To our knowledge, the HSLANJ Group Licensing Initiative was the nation’s first group licensing consortium specifically for the benefit of hospital libraries.
 Hospitals throughout New Jersey and Delaware successfully linked through initial efforts nearly a dozen years ago.
 Still gaining momentum, the group expanded into additional mid-Atlantic markets such as Pennsylvania and New York thanks to funding support from NNLM/MAR beginning in 2010.
-The group is currently welcoming participants from the SE/A Region thanks to funding support from the NNLM/SE/A.
+Full participation was opened to all medical librarians in the MAR in 2012; by 2014, all medical librarians in the SE/A were welcome to participate.
+In 2017, another milestone will be achieved with participation opening to all medical librarians in the NER.
+The entire region served by the HSLANJ GLI encompasses 20 states plus Washington, D.C; Puerto Rico; and the U.S. Virgin Islands.

 I think it’s an excellent project and Robb is great to deal with—very responsive.
 His leadership is invaluable and will continue to carry the initiative forward.
 He creates offers that are in our best interest—it’s a testament to his management and leadership.